 GHB (gamma-hydroxybutyrate) exists naturally, but in small amounts, in human cells.
 It is a neurochemical and also influences other neurotransmitters, including GABA (gamma-aminobutyric acid) and dopamine.
 At low doses, GHB represses dopamine release.
 But, in high doses, it prompts dopamine release.
 It also boosts serotonin and inhibits the release of adrenaline.

-On the street, GHB is has many names, including Liquid E or Liquid Ecstasy.
+On the street, GHB has many names, including Liquid E or Liquid Ecstasy.
 The drug was originally developed in the 1960s for use in anesthesia.
 However, due to adverse side effects such as seizures, it is rarely used for this purpose.
-It also sometimes used to treat narcolepsy and to help people recover from alcoholism.
+It is also sometimes used to treat narcolepsy and to help people recover from alcoholism.

-In 1990, GHB was available in health food stores as a treatment for insomnia and for its growth-hormone-enhancing properties.
+In 1990, GHB was available in health food stores as a treatment for insomnia and for its growth hormone-enhancing properties.
 But following several poisonings, GHB was promptly removed from the market and banned in 1991.

 In 2000, the Drug Enforcement Agency classified GHB as a Schedule 1 controlled substance.
 This means that it has no approved medical purpose and a high potential for abuse.
 Still, at least one pharmaceutical product that contains GHB (Xyrem®) is available in some cases by prescription only.

 Today, GHB is most commonly thought of as a club drug or date-rape drug.
 As the former, users take small doses to lower inhibitions and induce feelings of well-being.
 Perhaps for these reasons, some say it acts as an aphrodisiac.